 Launching Matillion ETL using CloudFormation Templates

-- A template can use or refer to both existing AWS parameters and parameters declared in the template itself.
-AWS CloudFormation takes care of checking references to parameters in the template and also checks references to existing parameters to ensure that they exist in the region where you are
+- A template can use or refer to both existing AWS parameters, and parameters declared in the template itself.
+AWS CloudFormation checks references to parameters in the template, and also checks references to existing parameters to ensure that they exist in the region where you are creating the stack.

-- Although you may see some references to Redshift in the screenshots, this process is applicable regardless of the chosen Cloud Data Platform and any references are just for the sake of example, here.
+- Although you may see some references to Amazon Redshift in the screenshots, this process is applicable regardless of the chosen cloud data platform you choose.

 Specifying stack parameters

 The parameters at this stage will vary according to the template you selected at the beginning of this process.
 Use the parameter drop-down menus to complete the details in AWS for the relevant parameters below.